Modified Shallow Water Equations for significantly varying seabeds: Introduction

 \section{Introduction}

-The celebrated classical nonlinear shallow water or Saint-Venant equations were derived for the first time in 1871 by A.J.C. de \textsc{Saint-Venant} \cite{SV1871}, an engineer working at {\em \'Ecole Nationale des Ponts et Chauss\'ees} in France.
-Currently these equations are widely used in practice and one can find many thousands of publications devoted to the applications, validations and numerical solutions of these equations \cite{Alcrudo2005, Dutykh2010c, Dutykh2009a,George2008, Synolakis1987, Zhou2002}.
+The celebrated classical nonlinear shallow water equations were derived in 1871 by A.J.C. de~\textsc{Saint-Venant} \cite{SV1871}.
+Currently these equations are widely used in practice and one can find thousands of publications devoted to the applications, validations and numerical solutions of these equations \cite{Dutykh2010c, Dutykh2009a, Medeiros2013}.

-Some important attempts have been also made to improve this model from physical point of view.
-The main effort was payed on various dispersive extensions of shallow water equations.
-The inclusion of dispersive effects resulted in a big family of the so-called Boussinesq-type equations \cite{DMII,Dutykh2007,Dutykh2010, Madsen03, Mitsotakis2007, Nachbin2003, Nwogu1993, Peregrine1967}.
-Many other families of dispersive wave equations have been proposed as well \cite{ChazelLannes2010, Degasperis1999, Dias2010, Green1976, Miles1985, Serre1953, Wei1995}.